 This report is also available below.

-This responsible investment policy is specific to four of our funds: Digital Stars Europe, Digital Stars Europe Ex-UK, Digital Stars Europe Smaller Companies and Digital Stars US Equities.
+This responsible investment policy is specific to four of our funds: Digital Stars Europe, Digital Stars Continental Europe (previously Digital Stars Europe Ex-UK), Digital Stars Europe Smaller Companies and Digital Stars US Equities.
 A specific policy is applicable to our Digital Stars Eurozone fund.
 All these policies are available below.

 The Management Company does not currently consider the adverse impacts of its investment decisions on ESG factors.
 The main reason is the lack of information and data available to adequately assess such principal adverse impacts considering that the regulatory technical standards of SFDR which will include the detailed principal adverse impacts disclosure requirements have not yet been adopted.
 Should this change, this will be disclosed on this website.